d-akara/java-tracing-agent/README.md

             "enabled": "true",    // optional. default 'true'.
             "name": "tracerName",  // optional. name will be logged in output "classRegex": ".*classname", "methodRegex": "methodname", "line": "0",  // specify the location for the log injection
-            "variables": ["$1, $2, localVarName"],  // optional. specify variables to include in the output "logWhen": { // optional. specify conditions for when to log "stackFramesRegex": "package.*classname",  // optional. log when any stack frame class and method matches "variableValues": [
+            "variables": [ // optional. specify variables to include in the output {"name":"logAsName", // optional. name to use when logging "expression": "localVarName"} // optional. value to log ],
+            "logWhen": { // optional. specify conditions for when to log "stackFramesRegex": "package.*classname",  // optional. log when any stack frame class and method matches "variableValues": [
-                    {"index": 0, "valueRegex": ".*value.*"}  // optional. log when a logging variable matches this value ],
+                    {"name": "logAsName", "valueRegex": ".*value.*"}  // optional. log when a logging variable matches this value
+                ],
                 "threadNameRegex": ".*threadname.*"  // optional. log when thread name matches },
-            "logStackFrames": { // optional. log class, method and line number from elements of the stack trace "limit": 10, // optional. log max number of frames "includeRegex": "package.*"  // optional. log only frames matching }
+            "logStackFrames": { // optional. log class, method and line number from elements of the stack trace "limit": 10, // optional. log max number of frames "includeRegex": "package.*",  // optional. log only frames matching "excludeRegex": "package.*",  // optional. exclude frames from logging "referenceDuplicatesByHash": "false"  // optional.
+Do not log the same full stack frames if already logged.
+Log the hash id of the original instead.
             }
-    ]
+        }
+    ],
+    "logConfig": {
+      "threadName": "false", // optional. include thread name "threadId": "false", // optional. include thread Id "executionCount": "false", // optional. include the count of executions for each tracer "multiLine": "false" // optional. log variable values on new lines }
 }
  ```